Gran Hermano (Spanish TV series) season 12: Laura

 Laura Campos is a female housemate who entered on Day 1 into the color house.
 She broke up with her real life boyfriend Samuel in the house to start a relationship with Marcelo.
 She was a contender to win the show all the time.
 On Round 13 she was automatically nominated by Big Brother as she had a big argument with Terry.
 She also had discussions with Jhota.
 She became the winner of Gran Hermano 12 with 63.1% of the public votes meaning that she is the fifth woman to win Gran Hermano.

 Lydia

 Lydia Navarro is a female housemate who entered on Day 1 into the color house.
-Lydia was chosen by Gran Hermano to visit the Big Brother Israel house on December 31, 2010 as part of a housemate exchange; after 5 days, she returned to Spain.
+Lydia was chosen by Gran Hermano to visit the Big Brother Israel house on 31 December 2010 as part of a housemate exchange; after 5 days, she returned to Spain.
 She's got a daughter names Celia.
 She was considered by all of her housemates as a good person.
 He developed a strong friendship with Dámaso and Yago, and was part of "The Jhota's girls".
-She was considered a contender to win since she was evicted two weeks before the final with 72,7%.
-It didn't has explanation...
+She was considered a contender to win.
+She was evicted two weeks before the final with 72,7%.